Anti-Americanism: Second Trump administration

+Protesters burn American flags after the US decision to withdraw from the Joint Comprehensive Plan of Action in front of the former US embassy in Tehran.

 President Trump's suggestion that Canada should become "America's 51st state" sparked widespread anger among Canadians.
-After Donald Trump imposed tariff on all imports from Canada and Mexico in 2025, anti-Americanism rose further in Canada as tariff harmed historically strong Canada-U.S. relations.
+After Donald Trump imposed tariffs on all imports from Canada and Mexico in 2025, anti-Americanism rose further in Canada as the tariffs harmed historically strong Canada-U.S. relations.
 In the days after the initial tariff announcements, Canadian crowds booed the U.S. national anthem at sporting events featuring American teams.
 Many Canadians began a boycott of American goods and of travel to the United States and a "Buy Canadian" movement gained traction across the country.

-Trump also offered to buy Greenland, citing reasons of "national security" and "freedom throughout the world".
+Trump also asserted that the United States should take over Greenland, citing reasons of "national security" and "freedom throughout the world".
 In response, Greenlandic premier Múte Bourup Egede wrote: "Greenland is ours.
 We are not for sale and will never be for sale.
 We must not lose our long struggle for freedom".
 Denmark's PM Mette Frederiksen repeated her comments from 2019.
 Danish minister of defense Troels Lund Poulsen, following Trump's comments, announced an increase in spending on defense in Greenland of a "double-digit billion amount" in Krone (between $876mn and $8.7bn USD).
-Danish King Frederik X appeared to rebuke Trump's offers of buying Greenland, when he stated, "We are all united and each of us committed for the kingdom of Denmark, from the Danish minority in South Schleswig and all the way to Greenland.
+Danish King Frederik X rebuked Trump's claims over Greenland, when he stated, "We are all united and each of us committed for the kingdom of Denmark, from the Danish minority in South Schleswig and all the way to Greenland.
 We belong together".
 This resulted a poll of 497 adult residents of Greenland between 22 and 26 January 2025, made by Verian for the national Greenlandic newspaper Sermitsiaq and the national Danish newspaper Berlingske which 85% of respondents rejected a proposition that Greenland should leave the Danish Realm to become part of the United States, whereas 6% supported the proposition and 9% were undecided.
 In the same poll, when asked whether they would prefer a Danish or an American citizenship, 55% preferred a Danish one and 8% an American one, whereas 37% were undecided.

-A contentious White House meeting between Trump and Ukrainian President Volodymyr Zelenskyy, described by critics as humiliating for Zelenskyy, fueled European discontent regarding the administration's approach to the Russian invasion of Ukraine.
+The contentious 2025 Trump–Zelenskyy Oval Office meeting in the White House in February 2025 between Trump and Ukrainian President Volodymyr Zelenskyy, described by critics as humiliating for Zelenskyy, fueled European discontent regarding the administration's approach to the Russo-Ukrainian war.
 Increased detentions of Canadian and European tourists at the USA border led several countries, including Germany, the UK, Denmark, Finland, and Portugal, to issue travel warnings for the United States.